 2. Incident Tracking

-If you are going to attempt to prevent accidents, as mentioned above, then tracking the incidents is an integral step to the reporting process.
+As mentioned above, tracking incidents is an integral step in the reporting process if you are going to attempt to prevent accidents.
 Tracking incidents is beneficial for both the individual and the organization.
 Let’s take a look at how.

 For The Individual

-Individuals benefit within organizations in two primary ways from a robust incident tracking process.
+A robust incident-tracking process benefits individuals within organizations in two primary ways.
 The first is the aforementioned accident prevention.
 No one wants to get hurt, so prevention is the primary benefit that individuals receive by incident tracking.
-Secondly is the benefit of a safer workplace with the peace of mind of knowing that everyone is looking out for everyone else’s safety.
+The second is the benefit of a safer workplace with the peace of mind of knowing that everyone is looking out for everyone else’s safety.

 For The Organization

-Incident tracking is a primary means for organizations to mitigate disaster by preventing accidents, equipment and property damage and more.
-Using a seamless digital reporting app like 1st Incident Reporting or another less feature-packed system to track your companies reportable incidents is essential for limiting liability and expenses related to incidents.
+Incident tracking is a primary means for organizations to mitigate disasters by preventing accidents, equipment and property damage, and more.
+Using a seamless digital reporting app like 1st Incident Reporting or another less feature-packed system to track your company’s reportable incidents is essential for limiting liability and expenses related to incidents.

 Image by Gerd Altmann from Pixabay